-Take time to reflect on what you are thankful for.
-Why does this bring you happiness?
+Take time to reflect on what you are thankful for and why it brings you happiness.
 If you need ideas, check out 500 things to be grateful for.

 44. What does unconditional love mean to you?

-Unconditional love means different things to different people.
-Some may think of unconditional love as what they have for their family or even pets.
-How does this compare to the love you’ve experienced in your romantic life?
+Unconditional love means many different things to different people.
+Some may think of unconditional love as what they have for their family, friends, or even pets.
+How does this compare to the love you’ve experienced in your own romantic life?
 How do you feel when others love you unconditionally?
 Do you think that there is a difference between the love for a partner and the love for a pet?

 45. What makes you feel connected to others?

-Most people want to feel like they belong.
-For some, it’s a social connection.
-For others, it’s the intimacy of friendships or romantic relationships.
-What makes you feel connected to other people?
+Most people want to feel like they are connected.
+It could be a social connection or the intimacy of friendships or romantic relationships.
+Think about makes you feel connected to other people.

 46. What is your favorite memory from childhood?

 Is there a memory from your childhood you love?
-What is this memory and why do you consider it your favorite?
+Childhood is a great time to reflect on for a new perspective.
+What is this memory and why do you consider it your absolute favorite?

 47. What is the most important relationship in your life?

-Throughout your entire life, you will be influenced by many people.
-Some of these people might be friends, family members, romantic partners, mentors, co-workers… who are some of the most influential people in your life?
+Throughout your entire life, you will be influenced by many different people.
+Some of these people might be friends, family members, romantic partners, mentors, or co-workers.
+So, who are some of the most influential people in your life?

 48. What are you passionate about?

-Everyone has something that they are interested in or care about.
+Most of us have passions and hobbies we are interested in.
 For some, it is a hobby or something they do for fun.
-For others, it’s a career or cause that inspires them.
+For others, it’s a career or cause that really inspires them.
 Reflect on what makes you passionate in your life.

 49. What is your favorite memory with your family?